cosmos/ibc-go/testing/README.md

 This can be done by wiring a middleware stack in the app.go file using existing applications as middleware and IBC base applications.
 The mock module may also be leveraged to act as a base application in the instance that such an application is not avaliable for testing or causes dependency concerns.

-The mock module contains a `IBCBaseApp`.
+The mock module contains a `MockIBCApp`.
 This struct contains a function field for every IBC App Module callback.
 Each of these functions can be individually set to mock expected behaviour of a base application.

 For example, if one wanted to test that the base application cannot affect the outcome of the `OnChanOpenTry` callback, the mock module base application callback could be updated as such: